ddobrin/ddobrin.github.io/_posts/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 allDone.get(); // Wait for all processing to complete
 ```
+**Important**: please be aware that parallel summarization of individual chunks does not guarantee the ordering of the individual chunk summaries at the end of the process.
+It is up to the developer to keep summary ordering in mind before proceeding to the second and final step.
+An index value is attached to each chunk in the sample codebase, guaranteeing an ordered list of individual summaries !

 A **key factor for improving summarization results** is the concept of **overlapping chunks**.